MPdaedalus/CompressHuffman/README.md

 However if the symbols are different or their frequency is different you will get little to no compression and the records can even be BIGGER due to not having the available symbols in the hufftree and using extra bits to flag uncompressed data.

-Using the VM option -XX:+UseCompressedOops can speed things up by about 10% as long as your heap is <32GB
+Using the VM option -XX:+UseCompressedOops can speed things up by about 10% as long as your heap is <32GB.

+# How it works

 CompressHuffman works by finding all the unique symbols in a datset along with their frequency.
 The algorithm then discards all symbols that have a score below 3 (score = freq*symbol Length).

-The list of symbols is then capped at a desired number of symbols, eg 10000, 100000, 1 million, to prevent the hufftree from taking up to many bytes and to speed up compression/decompression.
+The list of symbols is then capped at a desired number of symbols, eg 10000, 100000, 1 million, to prevent the hufftree from taking up too many bytes and to speed up compression/decompression.

 A huffman tree is then built from this sorted list of symbols resutling in the highest scoring symbols having the fewest bits and the lowest scoring symbols have the most bits.